The Black-Scholes Equation in Presence of Arbitrage: Arbitrage and Utility

 \end{proposition} \begin{proof} Under the assumptions $(A1)$ and $(A2)$ the conditional expectations with respect to the market filtration $(\mathcal{A}_t)_{t\ge 0}$ are the same as those computed with respect to the present $(\mathcal{N}_t)_{t\ge 0}$, past $(\mathcal{P}_t)_{t\ge 0}$ and future $(\mathcal{F}_t)_{t\ge 0}$ filtrations (see Appendix \ref{Derivatives}).
 Therefore, we can develop the instantaneous return as

 \end{proof} \begin{remark} This portfolio of synthetic zero bonds in the theory corresponds to a portfolio of futures in practice.
 If the short rate vanishes, then the future corresponds to the original asset. \end{remark} \begin{definition}[\textbf{Expected Utility of Synthetic Bond Portfolio Return}] Let $t\ge s$ be fixed times.
-The expected utility maximization problem at time $s$ for the horizon $T$ writes
+The expected utility maximization problem at time $s$ for the horizon $T$ for initial capital $\xi$ writes

-where the supremum is taken over all $\mathcal{D}$-differentiable self-financing admissible strategies $x=\{x_u\}_{u\ge0}$. \end{definition} Now we can formulate the first result of this subsection.
+where the supremum is taken over all weak $\mathcal{D}$-differentiable self-financing admissible strategies $x=\{x_u\}_{u\ge0}$. \end{definition} Now we can formulate the first result of this subsection.

-\begin{theorem} Under the assumptions $(A1)$ and $(A2)$ the market curvature vanishes if and only if the expected utility maximization problem can be solved for all times and horizons for a chosen utility function. \end{theorem} This result can be seen as the natural generalization of the corresponding result in discrete time, as Theorem 3.5 in \cite{FoeSc04}, see also \cite{Ro94}.
+\begin{theorem} Let us assume $(A1)$ and $(A2)$, and that $(D_t)_t, (r_t)_t$ are weakly $\mathcal{D}$-differentiable semimartingales.
+The market curvature vanishes if and only if the expected utility maximization problem can be solved for all times and horizons for a chosen utility function. \end{theorem} This result can be seen as the natural generalization of the corresponding result in discrete time, as Theorem 3.5 in \cite{FoeSc04}, see also \cite{Ro94}.
 Compare with Bellini's, Frittelli's and Schachermayer's results for infinite dimensional optimization problems in continuous time, see Theorem 22 in \cite{BeFr02} and Theorem 2.2 in \cite{Scha01}.
 Nothing is said about the fulfilment of the no-free-lunch-with-vanishing-risk condition: only the weaker zero curvature condition is equivalent to the maximization of the expected utility at all times for all horizons. \begin{proof} The optimization problem (\ref{opt}) into a standard problem of stochastic optimal theory in continuous time which can be solved by means of a fundamental solution of the Hamilton-Jacobi-Bellman partial differential equation.
-However, there is a direct method, using Lagrange multipliers.
+However, there is a direct method, using Lagrange multipliers for Banach spaces (see \cite{Lu69} pages 239–270 and \cite{Ze95} Section 4.14, pages 270–271).
 First, remark that problem (\ref{expU}) is a concave optimization problem with convex domain and concave utility function and has therefore a unique solution corresponding to a global maximum.
-The Lagrange principal function corresponding to the this maximum problem writes
+The Lagrange principal function corresponding to the maximum problem

-Note that the Lagrange multiplier $\lambda$ corresponding to the self financing condition is a stochastic process $(\lambda_t)_{t\ge0}$.
-We assume that the Lagrange multiplier belongs to $\mathcal{C}^1$, (see Appendix \ref{Derivatives}).
-Since the strategy $(x_t)_{t\ge0}$ is a predictable process with continuous paths (being $\mathcal{D}$-differentiable), then $\left<x,D\right>_t\equiv0$ and the Lagrange principal function reads